Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 No competitive play

-There is no tournament scene.
-No meta.
-No draft format.
-If you are the kind of player who enjoys Pokemon TCG Live, Lorcana tournaments, or Magic drafts, KAYOU Naruto is not going to replace that itch.
+There is no tournament scene, no meta, no draft format.
+If you enjoy Pokemon TCG Live, Lorcana tournaments, or Magic drafts, KAYOU Naruto is not going to replace that.
 It is a pure collector hobby.

 Box variance is real